collinjackson/firebase2-dart/README.md

 for both iOS and Android.
 This package does not yet provide wrappers for the other Firebase APIs.

+Firebase does not officially support this package.
+The Flutter team maintains this package.

 ## Learn more

 Check out our API docs, codelab, and example app.
 (TODO: links.)